BenLus/Github_Repo_Chatbot/README.md

 # GitHub RAG Chatbot

-A production-ready, conversational Retrieval-Augmented Generation (RAG) system that transforms any GitHub repository into an intelligent chatbot.
+A conversational Retrieval-Augmented Generation (RAG) system that transforms any GitHub repository into an intelligent chatbot.
 Built with LangGraph workflows, ChromaDB vector storage, and GPT-4o mini for natural conversations about codebases.

 ## 🚀 Features